Human Resources Development

 Goals and Targets

-- Our in-house required English proficiency rate is 100% (TOEIC score of 800 points or BETA 4 or higher for overseas business trips, overseas work, overseas trainees, administrative staff dispatch and divisional trainees)
+2. At Mitsui & Co. (non-consolidated), our in-house required English proficiency rate is 100% (TOEIC score of 800 points or higher for overseas business trips, overseas work, overseas trainees, administrative staff dispatch and divisional trainees)

 Sustainability Governance and Oversight

 |Yoshiaki Takemasu (Representative Director, Executive Vice President, Chief Human Resources Officer (CHRO))

 |Department in Charge

 |Human Resources & General Affairs Div.

 To achieve the goal of fostering growth in human resources capable of driving "Transform & Grow" and taking on a central role in global group management, we have been implementing a wide variety of human resources development programs that focus on themes such as business skills and leadership.
 These programs are available to all employees (including contract employees) from new hires to management.
 Depending on each employee's career stage and job needs, we offer job position-oriented training, optional programs, and training for selected employees.
 Additionally, we cover the costs of certain language exams, IT skill certifications, and other training expenses, providing employees with opportunities to enhance their business skills through certification acquisition.

 Introduction of the Global Group Talent Management System

 To encourage the promotion, appointment and success of human resources in the Mitsui global group, we are developing a database of the employees at Mitsui & Co. (non-consolidated) or at our overseas subsidiaries, as well as the talents responsible for business management of our affiliated companies in Japan and overseas.